 In an ideal world, you should try to take the LSAT for the first time at least 15 months before you plan to enter law school (approximately five months before you intend to apply).
 That schedule leaves sufficient time to retake the LSAT if necessary and to apply early in the application cycle.
 But that timeline doesn’t always fit an applicant’s individual circumstances and interests.
 The important thing is to understand the ideal schedule and then to adjust the timing based on what is best for you individually.

 Students Planning to Go Straight to Law School

 If you are planning to go straight to law school after graduating, your options for when to take the LSAT are relatively limited.
-You should try to take the LSAT for the first time no later than the June/July in between your junior and senior year.
-Then, if you aren’t satisfied with your June score, you can retake the LSAT in September/October and still apply to law schools relatively early in the admissions cycle.
+You should try to take the LSAT for the first time no later than June in between your junior and senior year.
+Then, if you aren’t satisfied with your June score, you can retake the LSAT in August and still apply to law schools relatively early in the admissions cycle.

-Unfortunately, the June or July test between junior and senior year isn’t ideal for everyone.
-Students studying abroad second semester junior year should not plan to take the June or July LSAT.
-Students with heavy course loads or significant extracurricular involvement second semester junior year should not plan to take the June/July LSAT.
-Instead, those students should plan to take the September/October test, 11 months before they hope to start law school.
-It is important to note that by taking the LSAT for the first time in September/October, the most viable retake option is November which would delay the review of your law school applications until Mid/late December.
+Unfortunately, the June test between junior and senior year isn’t ideal for everyone.
+Students studying abroad second-semester junior year should not plan to take the June LSAT.
+Students with heavy course loads or significant extracurricular involvement second-semester junior year should not plan to take the June LSAT.
+Instead, those students should plan to either take the LSAT before spring semester, or test in August, 13 months before they hope to start law school.
+It is important to note that by taking the LSAT for the first time in August, the most viable retake options are October or November.
+Testing in November would delay the review of your law school applications until Mid/late December, which is past the most advantageous time to apply.
 Many law schools will also accept January LSAT scores, but applications involving January test scores are generally reviewed at the very end of the application cycle, which is not in an applicant’s best interest.